22MH1A42G1/React/Final_Doc.md

 ---

 ## What is React?
-- it is a js library to develop UI
+- React is a component-based JavaScript library developed by Meta for building interactive user interfaces using reusable components and a virtual DOM.

 #### React Application Creation Steps